Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 22 - Swapping Policies.md

 There is also the literal swapping policy.
 How should the OS swap out pages?
 We could swap pages as they are called or employ grouping[^4].

 ### Thrashing
-+ Thrashing: When the memory demands of the process running exceeds the available physical memory.
++ Thrashing: When the memory demands of the processes running exceeds the available physical memory. (see [[Lecture 11-29-22 - Page Fetching Cont.]])

 #### Admission Control
 > "sometimes better to do less work well than to try to do everything at once poorly"